-Elevating the importance of diversity and inclusion in the workplace is just half of the equation for unleashing your organization’s innovative potential.
+But elevating the importance of diversity and inclusion in the workplace is just half of the equation for unleashing your organization’s innovative potential.
 A deeper, more structural change is needed.

-Many leaders associate innovation with experts, technologists and R&D professionals whose job it is to grow the company.
+Many leaders associate innovation with experts, technologists, and R&D professionals whose job it is to grow the company.
 But the truth is that innovation is about people.
-It’s about the game-changing ideas they are able to create by coming together in diverse and inclusive teams.
+It’s about the game-changing ideas they can create by coming together in diverse and inclusive teams.

 1. Diverse and inclusive teams create more unlikely ideas